-In Pennsylvania, which operates one of the most inequitable public education systems in the nation, several communities have controversial histories of school closures, including Philadelphia, Pittsburgh, and rural regions.
-Now, the prospect of future school closures again looms large as many districts have experienced several years of declining enrollment and face financial cliffs, challenges made worse in the wake of COVID-19.

-To inform community members and guide district leaders navigating these difficult decisions, this brief revisits our 2013 Issue Brief on School Closings Policy.
-In this update, we focus on the inequitable impacts of school closures on students, staff, and surrounding communities, with particular attention to how systemic and historical inequities continue to influence the school closure process.
+In Pennsylvania, which operates one of the most inequitable public education systems in the nation,2 several communities have controversial histories of school closures, including Philadelphia, Pittsburgh, and rural regions.3 Now, the prospect of future school closures again looms large as many districts have experienced several years of declining enrollment4 and face financial cliffs, challenges made worse in the wake of COVID-19.5 this update, we focus on the inequitable impacts of school closures on students, staff, and surrounding communities, with particular attention to how systemic and historical inequities continue to influence the school closure process.
 We conclude with considerations from research on school closures for school district leaders and decision-makers contemplating closing schools that can better inform plans and address potential equity issues for students and surrounding communities.